 Berries are nature’s most convenient fruit.
 You don’t need to core them, peel them, or slice them to enjoy a sweet, refreshing snack.
 Now that it’s nearly summer, many varieties are at peak freshness and more abundant than ever.
 Whether you’re strolling through the farmers market or the produce aisle, you’ll want to take advantage of the bounty of strawberries, blueberries, blackberries, and raspberries that await.

 If you’re feeling overwhelmed at all the possibilities (Should I make a cobbler or a pie?
-Muffins or a smoothie?) or are just unaware of how or when to find the ripest batch, look no further.
+Muffins or a smoothie?
+And what about savory berry recipes?) or are just unaware of how or when to find the ripest batch, look no further.
 We break down the basics for each berry below.

 When should I buy strawberries?